Who Do I Sue For San Bernardino National Forest Pothole Crashes?

 Design immunity is a legal doctrine that protects public entities, such as government agencies and municipalities, from liability for injuries caused by the design of public facilities, including roads, bridges, parks, and buildings.

-The principle of design immunity is based on the notion that public entities should have the ability to make design decisions without constant fear of liability as long as those decisions are reasonable and made in good faith.
+The principle of design immunity is based on the notion that public entities should be able to make design decisions without constant fear of liability as long as those decisions are reasonable and made in good faith.
 It recognizes that designing and constructing public infrastructure involves complex considerations, such as budgetary constraints, engineering standards, and evolving safety practices.
-Certain criteria must generally be met to establish design immunity as a defense against a lawsuit.
+Specific criteria must be met to establish design immunity as a defense against a lawsuit.
 These criteria vary depending on the jurisdiction, as design immunity laws differ among states.

-However, common requirements for design immunity may include:
+However, standard requirements for design immunity may include:

-2. Reasonable decision-making: The design decision must be reasonable at the time it was made, based on the information and expertise available to the public entity at that time.
+- Reasonable decision-making: The design decision must have been sensible, based on the information and expertise available to the public entity at that time.

-3. Substantial evidence: There must be substantial evidence demonstrating that the decision to adopt the particular design was reasonable.
+- Substantial evidence: Significant evidence must demonstrate that the decision to adopt the particular design was reasonable.

 Past Discussions on Design Immunity and Construction Zones